WHAT IS TACROZ 0.03 – 0.1% TACROLIMUS OINTMENT

 Tacrolimus (also FK-506 or fujimycin, trade names Prograf, Advagraf, Protopic) is an immunosuppressive medicine used main an after allogeneic organ transplant to lower the risk of organ rejection.
 It achieves this by inhibiting the production of interleukin-2, a molecule that promotes the development and proliferation of T cells, which are vital to the body’s learned (or adaptive) immune response.
 Tacrolimus is also used in the treatment of other T cell-mediated diseases such as eczema (for which it is applied to the skin in a medicated ointment), severe refractory uveitis after bone marrow transplants, exacerbations of minimal change disease, Kimura’s disease, and the skin condition vitiligo.

-Tacroz Tacrolimus 0.03% – 0.1% is a topical ointment which is normally prescribed for persons who have not responded successfully to other eczema creams and ointments.
+Tacroz Tacrolimus 0.03% – 0.1% is a topical ointment that is normally prescribed for persons who have not responded successfully to other eczema creams and ointments.
 The ointment is a type of topical calcineurin inhibitor (TCIs) that works by weakening the immune system, which as a consequence directly reduces the severity of eczema and its symptoms.
 It should not be used by persons who have any kind of weak immune system.

 HOW TO USE TACROZ 0.03% – 0.1% TACROLIMUS OINTMENT